mania7539/articles/_posts/2017-04-05-setup-workspace-for-eclipse-on-windows-7.md

 ### Import You Projects
 If you already have Android project which you've written before, then via the importing function of eclipse, it will help you to manage them, see if there's any syntax error, potential warning and generate .APK files for you to later install / test on Android devices.

-You will get the window for detail Android project setup.
-According to your status of existing code, there will be different path of importing you need to go through.
+You can get a window for detail Android project setup.
+According to your status of existing code, there will be different steps of importing you need to go through.

 If you don't have .project file in your Android project directory, it means Eclipse has used it before to remember relative project settings to use.
 So follow the steps below to start importing:</br>